scripting/newsProductHome/worknotes.md

+#### 2/26/24; 1:46:41 PM by DW

+appConsts.urlFeedlandServer was hard-coded to feedland.com.

+not! good!

 #### 1/30/24; 2:05:37 PM by DW

 You can now add a "include" element at the top level of your spec.